gaplo917/react-offload-ui-thread-research/README.md

 decouple a data accessing layer that completely use browser's background thread for **ALL** I/O and data processing and then return to the UI thread.

-Nothing is new, this was how we write a standard frontend application in other platforms since multi-threaded CPU appeared.
+Nothing is new, this was how we wrote a standard frontend application in other platforms(iOS, Android, Windows, macOS, JVM) since multi-threaded CPU appeared.

 This project is a
 [Comlink loader (Webpack)](https://github.com/GoogleChromeLabs/comlink-loader) decision research.

 To access the complete research findings, you could access in [patreon](https://www.patreon.com/gaplotech).

 ## Getting Started